AIGAdc/dcdesignweek.org/index.markdown

 # Hero Section
 has-hero: true
 hero:
-    - header: "DC Design Week is Coming Back in 2020"
+    - header: "Hang tight, DC Design Week will be back in a bit."
-      subheader: "Stay turned for more, and follow us on Instagram @dcdesignweek."
+      subheader: "You're not going to want to miss our 2020 festivities.
+Follow @dcdesignweek for the latest. "
 # Subscribe Section
 subscribe:
     - header: "Subscribe for Updates"